-(3) Employees performing security and law enforcement duties will wear equipment as instructed by the installation's PM/PC.
-Weather will dictate the appropriate uniform, but all employees on a shift will wear the same uniform as designated by the site supervisor or shift supervisor.
+(3) Employees performing security and law enforcement duties will wear equipment per this Order and as instructed by the installation's PM/PC.
+Uniform wear is addressed above in paragraph 5103.1a.

 e.
 Uniform Requirements.
 The following chart depicts the employee uniform and equipment requirements.